 Parking permits are free and available in the Business Office.
-In order to receive your parking permit, you will need your paid fee slip and your license plate number.
-Parking permits are good Sept.
-1 through Aug.
-31.
+In order to receive your parking permit, you will need your paid fee slip, your license plate number and your SJC Student ID or state issued ID.

 Class schedules are available online.
 As a college student, you create your own schedule.
-However, students are encouraged to visit with an educational planner or counselor to ensure that you are registering for the correct classes.
+However, first time San Jacinto College students are required to visit with an admissions advisor to ensure that you are registering for the correct classes.